 - Provide a general description of the program's procurement requirements and note significant known or potential procurement problems, if any.

-FEMA personnel may also:
+DHS personnel may also:

 - Assist providers of critical infrastructure in submitting requests for priority-rating authority in support of their efforts to protect or restore critical infrastructure operations.